This page helps you to understand how procurement in the Council works and also how to bid for work with us.

 All elements of the transaction from the initial ordering to the invoicing and payment can be carried out electronically via email, fax and web in order to streamline processes and reduce costs.

 The system we, and councils across the North East, use to advertise contracts and invite/receive tenders is ProContract.
+Suppliers need to be registered to receive notification of opportunities and to return a quote or tender.

 In some cases we also advertise in relevant journals/publications.
 Tenders over the EU thresholds will additionally be advertised in the Official Journal of the European Union (OJEU).